 At the north end of the row of “bricks,” next to Bath Road, is Seth Adams Hall (1861), which once served as the main facility of the Medical School of Maine and now houses the Department of Sociology and Anthropology and the Africana Studies Program, as well as classrooms and faculty offices.
 The building underwent an extensive renovation, which was completed in summer 2008.

 To the east of the main Quad are two secondary quadrangles divided by a complex comprising Morrell Gymnasium (1965); the LEED Silver-certified Peter Buck Center for Health and Fitness (2009), which houses athletics department offices, student health services, and fitness and wellness facilities; Sargent Gymnasium (1912); the David Saul Smith Union (1995, originally built in 1912 as the General Thomas Worcester Hyde Athletic Building); and Studzinski Recital Hall and Kanbar Auditorium (2007, originally built as the Curtis Pool Building in 1927).
+An expanded and refurbished outdoor performance area opened in 2021 directly behind Studzinski Hall.
 The David Saul Smith Union houses a large, central, open lounge, the College bookstore and mail center, a café, convenience store, Jack Magee’s Grill, a game room, meeting rooms, and student activities offices.

-Across Sills Drive through the pines are Whittier Field (1896), Hubbard Grandstand (1904), and the John Joseph Magee-Joan Benoit Samuelson Track, which was constructed in 1970 as a tribute to Bowdoin Track and Field Coach Jack Magee who led the Polar Bears from 1910 through 1960.
-The track was rededicated in 2005 in honor of Olympic Champion Joan Benoit Samuelson ’79.
-The complex was placed on the National Register of Historic Places in 2017 and underwent major renovations and upgrades during 2017-2018.
+Across Sills Drive through the pines are Whittier Field (1896), Hubbard Grandstand (1904), a new locker room and training facility that opened in 2019, and the John Joseph Magee-Joan Benoit Samuelson Track, which was constructed in 1970 as a tribute to Bowdoin Track and Field Coach Jack Magee, who led the Polar Bears from 1910 through 1960.
+The track was rededicated in 2005 in honor of Olympic champion Joan Benoit Samuelson ’79.
+The complex was placed on the National Register of Historic Places in 2017 and underwent major renovations and upgrades during 2017–2018.
 The Schwartz Outdoor Leadership Center (2002), campus headquarters of the Bowdoin Outing Club, is located on Sills Drive near the entrance to Whittier Field.
-Across the street from the Schwartz Outdoor Leadership Center (at the corner of College Street and Harpswell Road) is the Roux Center for the Environment, which opened in the fall of 2018.
+Across the street from the Schwartz Outdoor Leadership Center (at the corner of College Street and Harpswell Road) is the LEED Platinum-certified Roux Center for the Environment, which opened in the fall of 2018.

-To the northwest of the Coe Quadrangle, a multidisciplinary science center (1997) combines 75,000 square feet of recent construction, named Stanley F. Druckenmiller Hall in honor of the grandfather of the building’s chief donor, Stanley F. Druckenmiller ’75; and 30,000 square feet of space in Parker Cleaveland Hall (1952), which is named for the nineteenth-century Bowdoin professor who was a pioneer in geological studies.
+To the northeast of the Coe Quadrangle, a multidisciplinary science center (1997) combines 75,000 square feet of recent construction, named Stanley F. Druckenmiller Hall in honor of the grandfather of the building’s chief donor, Stanley F. Druckenmiller ’75; and 30,000 square feet of space in Parker Cleaveland Hall (1952), which is named for the nineteenth-century Bowdoin professor who was a pioneer in geological studies.
 The science facility is linked to the Hatch Science Library, which opened in 1991.
-The complex houses the biology, chemistry, and earth and oceanographic science departments.
+The complex houses the biology, chemistry, and biochemistry departments.